-4.3 Scenario Three - Enhanced Asset Investment - 3 Yr SRV
+4.3 Scenario Three - Enhanced Asset Investment - 12% SRV

-The Enhanced Asset Investment -3 Year SRV (Scenario Three) entails an increased commitment to investing in the renewal and replacement of assets, as identified in Scenario Two, however this investment does not occur to the same level in the first few years, due to the reduced funding assumptions.
+The Enhanced Asset Investment - 12% SRV (Scenario Three) entails an increased commitment to investing in the renewal and replacement of assets, as identified in Scenario Two, and is incrementally closer to approaching Council's asset renewal requirements.
+It is important to note that just meeting current renewal requirements does not adequately address the backlog which has been growing from recent under-investment.

-The Scenario Three is presumed to be funded through the introduction of a special rate variation in general rates increasing the general rate over 3 years above the rate peg, 15% in year 1, 10% in year 2, and 5% in year 3, (a permanent increase year on year) and then returning the general rates increase to the projected rate peg approved by IPART.
+Scenario Three is presumed to be funded through the introduction of a special rate variation in general rates increasing the general rate in year 1 by 12%, inclusive of the rate peg (a permanent increase) and general rate increase in the following years, returning to the projected rate peg approved by IPART.